keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 * **But** **Keyword**: This keyword is used to represent negative assertions in addition to the previous statement.

 * **Background Keyword**: Steps kept under Background would be run before every test case.

-Although, Initially Cucumber was created for '**Ruby Language**' as a support for **RSpec** BDD framework for testing, it has evolved to supports a variety of different programming languages such Java, JavaScript, PHP, Net, Python, Perl and etc...
+Although, Initially Cucumber was created for '**Ruby Language**' as a support for **RSpec** BDD framework for testing, Cucumber-js has evolved to supports a variety of different programming languages such Java, JavaScript, PHP, Net, Python, Perl and etc...

-### Writing simple BDD test with Cucumber
+### Writing simple BDD test with Cucumber-js

 We will create a few tests to see how cucumber works, for this we will first define our scenario and feature before starting to write our code.
 Let's get started!!

 First, let's create our work directory and create our `package*.json` file: -

 ```bash